Manvitha0101/codingbat-tracker/README.md

 ---

 ## 📌 Project Overview
-**Coding Tracker ** is a full-stack real-time monitoring system designed to track student progress on CodingBat.
+Coding Tracker  is a  real-time monitoring system designed to track student progress on CodingBat.

 ## ✨ Outstanding Features
 * **🔥 Velocity Engine**: Automated detection for students active in the last 24h.